 The Top Things To Do in Hua Hin

-Surrounded by the lush greenery of our hotel gardens and walls, it felt like we were a million miles away from the hustle and bustle of central Hua Hin, when in fact it was only minutes by foot.
+Surrounded by the lush greenery of our hotel Centara Grand Beach Resort’s gardens and walls, it felt like we were a million miles away from the hustle and bustle of central Hua Hin, when in fact it was only minutes by foot.
 And that’s the great thing about Hua Hin – you can do as little or as much as you’d like; grab a tuk-tuk and head out of the city or just wander the streets to soak in the atmosphere.
-Here are my Top Things To Do in Hua Hin, if you can bear to tear yourself away from the pool…
+There are many Hua Hin attractions to enjoy – so here are my Top Things To Do in Hua Hin, if you can bear to tear yourself away from the pool…

 Watching the trains at Hua Hin Railway Station

 What’s strange about turning up at Hua Hin Railway Station is watching all the commuters boarding the trains while droves of tourists line the concourse taking photos.
 But this landmark is somewhat of an iconic institution.
 Hua Hin’s popularity began to increase in the 1920’s as the railway line from Bangkok was constructed and King Rama VI built Klai Kangwon Palace as a summer retreat.